informalsystems/quint/doc/adr003-visiting-ir-components.md

 We are introducing an interface using the [visitor pattern][] (from [Design Patterns][] GoF book) to allow easy access of arbitrary IR components without the need to manipulate the entire IR.
-This should avoid significant occurrences of boilerplating throughout `tntc` source code and possibly external libraries built on top of it.
+This should avoid significant occurrences of boilerplating throughout `quintc` source code and possibly external libraries built on top of it.

 ## Context

-TNT's internal representation has many heterogeneous recursive structures.
+Quint's internal representation has many heterogeneous recursive structures.
 For example, a module can contain an operator definition with a let-in expression, which contains yet another operator definition and a body expression.
 Therefore, if we want to define a procedure to extract information of a specific type of